wk8481/TaekwondoManagement/README.md

 ```http
 GET http://localhost:8082/api/students
 ```
-This endpoint is accessible for all users.
+This endpoint is accessible for all users to see the students but with no adding or deleting or updating for non auntheticated users.

 [Click here to access](http://localhost:8082/api/students)